 Regardless of the tires you choose for your vehicle, keep in mind that driving on ice always requires exceptional caution and concentration.

-For more information on tires and other related topics, take a look at the links on the next page.
+For more information on tires and other related topics, take a look at the links below.

 - Blizzak Tires.
 "A New Substitute for Studded Tires?"http://www.usroads.com/journals/aruj/9712/ru971202.htm

 - California Assembly Bill 1971.
 Chapter 220 (amended).
 2008. http://www.legisweb.com/calm/model/Retrieve.asp?ref=urn:calm:2007:ab1971:doc

 - Chariker, Sean K. Director of Marketing, Q Tires, Inc. Personal interview, received Oct.
 22, 23 and 28, 2008.

 - Creswell, J. S., Cunlap, C. F., Green, J. A. "Effects of Studded Tires - Highway Safety - Non-Winter Driving Conditions."
 Highway Safety Research Institute.
 University of Michigan at Ann Arbor.
 1973.http://deepblue.lib.umich.edu/bitstream/2027.42/555/2/33652.0001.001.pdf

 - Howell, Parker.
 "Whatever Happened to Retractable Studs?
 Maybe next winter."
 Spokesman Review.com.
 Jan.
 1, 2008. http://www.spokesmanreview.com/tools/story_pf.asp?ID=225907

 - International Tire Exhibition and Conference.
 2008. http://www.rubbernews.com/conferences/2008/itec/papers.html#null